AzureCosmosDB/CosmicMemory/README.md

 1. **Generate & Persist** - At the end of conversation threads or sessions, generate and store thread summaries with extracted key facts:
    - Use `summarize_local(local_memories, thread_id, user_id, write=True)` to summarize in-memory conversations from the client-side local memory
-   - Use `summarize_thread(thread_id, write=True)` to automatically retrieve and summarize entire threads already stored in Cosmos DB
+   - Use `summarize_db(thread_id, write=True)` to automatically retrieve and summarize entire threads already stored in Cosmos DB
-2. **Resume Sessions** - When resuming a conversation, retrieve the summary using `get_summary()` to restore context without loading entire conversation histories
+2. **Resume Sessions** - When resuming a conversation, retrieve the summary using `get_summary_db()` to restore context without loading entire conversation histories
 3. **Preview Mode** - Use `write=False` with either method to generate summaries on-demand without database writes, useful for testing or temporary previews

 This pattern reduces token consumption in LLM prompts while maintaining conversational continuity across sessions.